‘Home Game’: AMPP Members Enjoy Record 2026 Show in Houston

 Relative to the 2025 Nashville conference, the Houston show exceeded its final figure by more than 800 registrants.

-The 2026 show featured approximately 60 new exhibitors and at least 10 new sponsors.
-An expansive Exhibit Hall inside Houston’s George R. Brown Convention Center showcased a range of cutting-edge solutions, with robotics and drone technologies among the clear focal points.
-With that in mind, a revamped AMPP Education Experience booth helped to visually showcase the training options that AMPP offers to help support the adoption of newer technologies.
+The 2026 show featured approximately 72 new exhibitors and 13 new sponsors.
+With more than 350 exhibiting companies in total, an expansive Exhibit Hall inside Houston’s George R. Brown Convention Center showcased a range of cutting-edge solutions, with robotics and drone technologies among the clear focal points.

 Technical program highlights included the Keynote address from John “Gucci” Foley, the former U.S. Blue Angels pilot; the Women of AMPP Breakfast and Forum; the Opening Reception and Expo Grand Opening networking events; and many awards programs, led by Honoree Night and the annual Scholarship Awards and EMERGing Leaders Bash.